-Paul Bichsel has six ways to deliver the best omnichannel customer experience.
+Paul Bichsel at successCX - a Zendesk Master Solutions Partner - has six ways to deliver the best omnichannel customer experience.

-Digital disruption, increased competition, eroding customer loyalty and high employee turnover are all leading businesses to invest more and more into customer experience (CX).
+Digital disruption, the global COVID pandemic, increased competition, eroding customer loyalty and high employee turnover are all leading businesses to invest more and more into customer experience (CX).

 Everyone is scrambling for new ways to build customer loyalty, trust and evangelism.
 But there’s a problem...

 Relationships are complicated, and too many companies are forgetting this when it comes to CX.
-In fact, any customer service interaction is four times more likely to drive disloyalty than loyalty.
+In fact, any customer service interaction is four times more likely to drive disloyalty than loyalty - especially as we turn more to online transactions, and overall volumes of enquiries for business is at a record high.
 Often what organisations think the customer will like, isn’t what they need.
 What customers expect from any interaction with a brand is responsiveness, transparency and empowerment.

 Follow the leaders